react-recompose/react-recompose/docs/API.md

 componentFromProp(propName: string): ReactFunctionalComponent
 ```

 Creates a component that accepts a component as a prop and renders it with the remaining props.
+To specify a `ref` for the component, provided it as a prop named `forwardedRef`.

 Example: